com-480-data-visualization/com-480-project-Atakhan/README.md

 ### Problematic
-Our project aims to analyze early-game factors that contribute to a team’s victory in League of Legends, moving beyond basic win rate comparisons between the blue and red teams.
+Our project aims to analyze early-game factors that contribute to a team's victory in League of Legends, moving beyond basic win rate comparisons between the blue and red teams.